dcapillae/despliega-tu-mapa/readme.md

-# Desploy your map
+# Deploy your map

-*Desploy your map* (in English; *Despliega tu mapa*, in Spanish) is a basic Leaflet tutorial for beginners.
+*Deploy your map* (in English; *Despliega tu mapa*, in Spanish) is a basic Leaflet tutorial for beginners.
 This is a web page which shows how to desploy a custom web map using only HTML, CSS, and the [Leaflet JavaScript](https://leafletjs.com/) library by means of examples.

 ## Contents

-- Desploy a basic map (published)
+- Deploy a basic map (published)
-- Desploy a multilayer basic map (published)
+- Deploy a multilayer basic map (published)
 - Add a standard marker (published)
 - Add a custom marker (published)
 - Add a standard pop-up (published)